Fostering Belonging Individually and Structurally Series

 Judy Heumann, a prominent disability rights activist who was featured in the Netflix documentary “Crip Camp”, shares her lessons on belonging as a person living with disabilities and how society’s structures can both “other” and foster belonging in this conversation with Rachel Perić, executive director of Welcoming America.

 Want to hear more and discuss what you learned?
-Register for the accompanying webinar "Interpersonal Othering & Belonging" on October 28 from 2:30-4 p.m.
-EST featuring the following speakers:
+Watch the webinar on "Structural Othering & Belonging" from October 28 featuring the following speakers:

 - Milzy Carrasco, City of Lancaster, PA